jsherman212/xnuspy/README.md

 shell: `/Applications/checkra1n.app/Contents/MacOS/checkra1n -p`

-In the same directory you built the loader and the module, do `loader/loader module/xnuspy`. xnuspy will run its patchfinders and install `xnuspy_ctl` and in a few seconds your device will boot. `loader` will wait a couple more seconds after issuing `xnuspy-getkernelv` in case SEPROM needs to be exploited.
+In the same directory you built the loader and the module, do `loader/loader module/xnuspy` if your device is A10 or above.
+Do `loader/loader module/xnuspy --kpp` if your device is A9 or below.
+I boot a custom EL3 on KPP devices.

+After doing that, xnuspy will do its thing and in a few seconds your device will boot. `loader` will wait a couple more seconds after issuing `xnuspy-getkernelv` in case SEPROM needs to be exploited.

 # xnuspy_ctl
 `xnuspy` will patch the first `enosys` system call to point to `xnuspy_ctl_tramp`.